pallet-attic/pallet-examples/blank-project/README.md

 You can select which profile is used by passing a `-P` argument, e.g., `lein pallet -P cloud-credentials nodes`.

-### ~/.pallet/config.clj

-You can edit `~/.pallet/config.clj` to include your cloud credentials.

-    (defpallet
-      :providers {:aws {:provider "ec2"
-                        :identity "your-key"
-                        :credential "your-secret"
-                        :blobstore {:provider "s3"}}})

-You can select which credentials are used by passing a `-P` argument, e.g., `lein pallet -P aws nodes`.

 ## Testing

 To test the configuration, we can use the pallet-lein plugin, to list the nodes